Bills Digest No. 6, 2025-26

 Schedule 2 provides for technical amendments and editorial corrections to the Aged Care (Consequential and Transitional Provisions) Act 2024 to support transition from the existing system established under the Aged Care Act 1997 (the old Act) to that established under the new Act.

 It also deals with the collection, use and disclosure of information acquired under the old law and allows the Minister, during the first 2 years of operation of the new Act, to make transitional rules modifying the operation of primary legislation to ‘ensure that continuity of care is maintained for older persons in the event of unforeseen or unintended circumstances arising during transition and implementation of the new rights based aged care system established by the new Act’ (Explanatory Memorandum (EM), p.
 2).
-This type of provision is commonly known as a ‘Henry VII clause’, which often invites comment from the Senate Scrutiny of Bills Committee as a potentially inappropriate delegation of legislative power.
+This type of provision is commonly known as a ‘Henry VIII clause’, which often invites comment from the Senate Scrutiny of Bills Committee as a potentially inappropriate delegation of legislative power.

 Schedule 3 – Amendments of other Acts